 - 1. Improper gas pressure adjust to proper pressure (See S-307 CHECKING GAS PRESSURE).. - 2.
 Check burner for proper alignment and/or replace burner. - 3.
 Improper orifice size check orifice for obstruction.

 S-310 CHECKING PRESSURE SWITCH

-The pressure switch a safety device to prevent the combustion cycle from occurring with inadequate venting caused by a restricted or blocked vent pipe on the 80% and 90% furnaces.
+The pressure control is a safety device to prevent the combustion cycle from occurring with inadequate venting caused by a restricted or blocked vent pipe.